-There are two common things that cause a divide in marriage: one is a natural drift, the other is crisis.
-Is natural drift happening in your marriage?
-Have you faced a crisis that changed your life forever?
-Being intentional in your marriage is the key to overcoming either of these.
+There are two things that cause a divide in marriage: one is a natural drift, the other is crisis.
+Is a natural drift happening in your marriage?
+Or have you faced a crisis that changed your life forever?
+Being intentional in your marriage is the key to overcoming either of these obstacles.

-Drifting seems to be a norm for many relationships after the honeymoon phase ends.
-Life gets busy, things pile up and it’s easy for other things to become a priority and take center stage.
+After the honeymoon phase ends, drifting seems to be the norm for many relationships.
+Life gets busy, things pile up, and it’s easy for other activities to become a priority and take centre stage.
 If you have kids, even more so.
 Not to mention the daily stressors of life.
-After a while the time and energy you once put into your relationship is diverted to other things.
+After a while, the time and energy you once put into your relationship is diverted.
 A subtle drift sets in.
-For many marriages this becomes the status quo. . . until one day you seem very far apart and don’t know what happened.
+For many marriages, this becomes the status quo… until one day you seem very far apart and don’t know what happened.

-Crisis can become another factor in drifting apart.
-Crisis can accelerate the divide much more intensely and quickly.
-Crisis is what really impacted our family.
+Crisis is another factor in drifting apart.
+It can accelerate the divide much more intensely and quickly.
+In my case, crisis is what really impacted our family.

-A year ago I realized the way we were functioning was not good for our marriage or our family -long term.
-Stress behavior needed to transition back to a “normal” mode of functioning.
+A year ago, I realized the way we were functioning was not good for our marriage — or our family — long term.
+Stress behaviour needed to transition back to a “normal” mode of functioning.
 My husband and I realized just how much of a toll it was taking on our marriage.
 It was time to step back and take inventory.

 The cost had been high.
 Some of it was expected, given all that had happened, but we realized we didn’t want our marriage to stay where it was.
 So now what?
 How were we going to get to a better place relationally when it was clear our circumstances were never going back to the way they were?

 Being intentional about marriage can take many forms.
 For us, there were several steps to our process.
 The first step was to take inventory.
-We had to ask what this had cost us individually, our marriage, and our kids.
-Then based on the inventory results we developed a plan.
+We had to ask what this had cost us individually, to our marriage, and to our kids.
+Then, based on the inventory results, we developed a plan.

-The plan started with both of us working on self first.
-We had to be intentional about what we each needed as individuals in order to be healthy before we focused on our marriage.
-At that point working on self was the beginning point for working on our marriage.
+The plan started with both of us working on ourselves first.
+We had to be deliberate about what we each needed as individuals in order to be healthy before we focused on our marriage.
+At that point, working on ourselves was the beginning point for working on our marriage.

 Today, a year later, I see much progress.
-Sometimes it was hard to detect in the midst of the difficulty and sometimes it came in unexpected or even unwanted ways.
+Sometimes the positive change was hard to detect in the midst of the difficulty, and it came in unexpected or even unwanted ways.
 But it was there when I looked for it.
-There’s more needed, but after 22 years of marriage I realize that will always be the case.
+There’s more progress needed, but after 22 years of marriage I realize that will always be the case.
 We are a work in progress.
-Thankfully we are progressing; not just drifting unawares or dividing because of crisis.
+Thankfully we are progressing, not just drifting unawares or dividing because of crisis.